DigiBP/Team-24DIGIBP3/README.md

 First of all we had to discuss together with Mondetto, how he would like to have his future process and what is particularly important to him.

 ### Receipt of the order
 The first part of our process is the receipt of the order.
 We changed this completly.
 The process starts with the order request.
 This is triggered by a microsoft fomrs which the customer has to fill out.
-You can see the form below and it is also available under the following [link to forms](https://forms.office.com/e/q00ES47EVk).
+You can find the form in the [folder](https://github.com/DigiBP/Team-24DIGIBP3/blob/main/Microsoft%20Forms/Customer%20form%20for%20the%20mixing%20order%20request.pdf) or it is also directly available under the [link to forms](https://forms.office.com/e/q00ES47EVk).